-In this analysis, we evaluated three sparsification methods: Random-k, Top-k, and our method with residual optimization, referred to as "Ours" in Figure 3.
+In this analysis, we evaluated three sparsification methods: Random-k, Top-k, and our method with residual optimization, referred to as "Ours" in Figure 3 and baseline FL without sparsification.
 These methods transmit a selected fraction k of a model's parameters, setting the rest to zero.
 Our approach modifies Top-k by incorporating adaptive residuals to improve the performance further.